polatengin/polatengin/README.md

 # 👋 Hi there

-My name is Engin Polat, I'm based in Seattle area, beautiful city Sammamish 🌅
+My name is Engin Polat (pronouns, he/him 🙋‍♂️), I'm based in Seattle area, beautiful city Sammamish 🌅

 I'm a versatile Software Engineer with over 20 years of comprehensive experience, focused on working with challenging projects and learning while working.

-- 🙋‍♂️ Pronouns: He/him

 ## 💼 Job